Irma is "bigger, faster" than Hurricane Andrew, Gov. Scott Warns

 Related: Hurricane Irma Passes Over Barbuda, Heads Toward Puerto Rico

-In anticipation of the rising floodwaters, the U.S. Army Corps of Engineers Jacksonville District began releasing water from Lake Okeechobee, the state's largest freshwater reserve, and the South Florida Water Management District began lowering water levels in canals to prevent overflowing.
+In anticipation of the rising floodwaters, the U.S. Army Corps of Engineers Jacksonville District began releasing water from Lake Okeechobee, Florida's largest freshwater reserve, and the South Florida Water Management District began lowering water levels in canals to prevent overflowing.